SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 As we follow a standard way to find for a user and will use a REST API for this communication.
 Here are the technical details.

 ![book a cab](./Resources/findADriver.png)
+[TODO] Update pic with response

 ### HTTP Method
 This tells to the server what action to perform.
 Since we want to find a cab driver for a booking request on the server, we use the `GET` action.

 ### Endpoint
 This tells the server where to perform that action.
-Since we are finding a cab driver for a ride, we will use the `/v1/bookings/cab/{bookingReqId}` endpoint of the server.
+Since we are finding a cab driver for a ride, we will use the `/v1/bookings/{bookingReqId}` endpoint of the server.

-### Note:
-`GET` requests do not include a body because they are used to fetch information, not to send data.
+***Note:*** `GET` requests do not include a body because they are used to fetch information, not to send data.

 ## API Design :Track the journey